Bethlehem rebounds from pandemic, lifting Christmas spirits

 “We are celebrating Christmas this year in a very much different way than last year,” said Palestinian Tourism Minister Rula Maayah.
 “We’re celebrating Christmas with pilgrims coming from all over the world.”

-Just before midday, crowds were still sparse as police and businesses prepared for the celebrations.

-Police were erecting barricades in Manger Square, as marching bands played drums and bagpipes.
-Foreign tourists meandered about and snapped selfies with the town’s large Christmas tree behind them.
+At midday Saturday, hundreds of people were taking part in Christmas Eve celebrations in Manger Square.
+Marching bands pounding on drums and playing bagpipes paraded through the area, and foreign tourists meandered about and snapped selfies with the town’s large Christmas tree behind them.

+Daisy Lucas, a 38-year-old Filipina who works in Israel, said it was a dream come true to mark the holiday in such an important place.

+“As a Christian walking in the places in the Bible, it’s so overwhelming,” she said.
+‘This is the birthplace of Jesus Christ.
+As a Christian, that’s one achievement that’s on my bucket list.”

 Latin Patriarch Pierbattista Pizzaballa, the top Roman Catholic clergyman in the Holy Land, was expected to arrive from nearby Jerusalem to greet well-wishers.
 Later, he was to celebrate Midnight Mass in the nearby Church of the Nativity, built on the spot where Christians believe Jesus was born.